rechhabra/Kattis/README.md

 # Hello!
-These are my solutions to Kattis in the following languages:
+These are some extra solutions to Kattis and other websites.
+Programmed in:

 ## Python 3
 ## C++
 ## Java

-## JavaScript